fayas1290/iLO-5-Password-Recovery/README.md

     hponcfg -w filename.xml
     ```

-6. Edit the file to add new user, and create new XML file with the following text: using a text editor like Vim
+6. Edit the file to add new user, and create new XML file with the following text using a text editor like Vim

     ```xml
     <RIBCL VERSION="2.1">